KING COBRA FACTS (Ophiophagus hannah – Thailand King Cobra)

 In Thai language, it sounds like Ngoo chang ang (งูจงอาง) (literally “snake elephant cobra”, or ngoo chong ahng.
 There are many names for this snake.

-Max length about 5.85 meters.
+Maximum size in length about 5.85 meters.
 The presenter at the Queen Saovabha Memorial Snake Institute in Bangkok said the largest king was caught in Nakhon Si Thammarat in Thailand’s south, near Surat Thani province and it was 19 feet 2 inches in length.
+The average size of the king cobras found here in Southern Thailand is around 3-4 meters for adult kings.
+Size varies by age mostly.
+We have found small-sized king cobra hatchlings around 50 cm long.

 I’ve seen a number of king cobras (hamadryad) in the wild.
 One I saw in a park in Krabi – just the tail as it crossed the road behind me.
 I’m guessing it was an eight meter long snake.
 I know it is probably impossible, but I’m not joking.
 The tail was absolutely massive, longer and thicker by nearly double that of other 5-meter kings I’ve seen many of.
 This was quite possibly the biggest King Cobra in the world.